Kenya Quick Facts

 Fields of Study

-East African history, anthropology, economic development, politics, public health, sociology
+East African history, anthropology, economic development, politics, public health, and sociology.

 School for International Training (SIT)